Protests of 1968: Pakistan

-In November 1968, mass student movement erupted in Pakistan against the military dictatorship of Ayub Khan.
+In November 1968, the mass student movement erupted in Pakistan against the military dictatorship of Ayub Khan.
 The movement was later joined by workers, lawyers, white-collar employees, prostitutes, and other social layers.
 Unprecedented class solidarity was displayed and the prejudices of religion, sex, ethnicity, race, nationality, clan or tribe evaporated in the red heat of revolutionary struggle.
-In 1968 at the height of the movement against him, young protesters in Karachi and Lahore began describing him as a dog (Ayub Khan Kutta!).
+In 1968 at the height of the movement against him, young protesters in Karachi and Lahore began describing Ayub Khan as a dog ("Ayub Khan Kutta!").
 Troops opened fire, killing dozens and injuring hundreds of students and workers.
 In March 1969, Ayub Khan resigned and handed power to Army chief Yahya Khan.

 Poland

-On January 30, 300 student protesters from the University of Warsaw and the National Theater School were beaten with clubs by state arranged anti-protestors.
-On March 8, the 1968 Polish political crisis began with students from the University of Warsaw who marched for student rights and were beaten with clubs.
+On 30 January 300 student protesters from the University of Warsaw and the National Theater School were beaten with clubs by state arranged anti-protestors.
+On 8 March, the 1968 Polish political crisis began with students from the University of Warsaw who marched for student rights were beaten with clubs.
 The next day over two thousand students marched in protest of the police involvement on campus and were clubbed and arrested again.
-By March 11, the general public had joined the protest in violent confrontations with students and police in the streets.
+By 11 March, the general public had joined the protest in violent confrontations with students and police in the streets.
 The government fought a propaganda campaign against the protestors, labeling them Zionists.
-The twenty days of protest ended when the state closed all of the universities and arrested more than a thousand students.
+The 20 days of protest ended when the state closed all of the universities and arrested more than a thousand students.
 Most Polish Jews left the country to avoid persecution by the government.